12 Top-Rated Things to Do in Lake Placid, NY

 The village of Lake Placid sits on Mirror Lake, so in many ways this is the focal point of the entire community.
 It will be obvious at first sight.
 The 124-acre lake is the anchor of the entire community.
 Stroll through the village and watch the light bounce off the waters as paddlers gently glide across its surface.
 Standing on the edge of the lake, you'll be able to see the panoramic views of the Adirondack High Peaks.
 No matter the time of year, Mirror Lake is always humming with activity.

 In the warmer months you'll see joggers making their way around the 2.7-mile route.
-It's a great path for biking, as well.
+It's a great path for walking and biking, as well.
 On the water, guests and locals will be canoeing, kayaking, stand up paddle boarding, and, of course, swimming.